Here's a breakdown of some of the benefits and drawbacks of Marcus personal loans.

 - Flexible loan terms: Marcus loan terms range from 36 to 72 months, so you have some flexibility in your repayment schedule.

-- No fees: Unlike many of its competitors, Marcus waives application fees, origination fees and prepayment fees.
-This gives you the freedom to take advantage of Marcus’ lower APRs and even pay off your loan early without penalty.
+- No fees: Unlike many of its competitors, Marcus doesn’t have application fees, origination fees and prepayment fees.
+This gives you the freedom to take advantage of Marcus’ lower APRs and even pay your loan off early without penalty.